godotengine/godot-docs/classes/class_godotsharp.rst

 - void **attach_thread** **(** **)**

-Attaches the current thread to the mono runtime.
+Attaches the current thread to the Mono runtime.

 ----